Anakin2020/DeepSSC/README.md

 # CT-VaeSSC
 A new method for predicting gene regulatory networks.

-The repository for BoolODE is located at: https://github.com/Murali-group/Beeline
+The repository for BEELINE is located at: https://github.com/Murali-group/Beeline

 The repository for BoolODE is located at: https://github.com/Murali-group/BoolODE